- RCPCH response to COVID-19 - modified assessments table

 The assessment seeks information on your capability in some or all of the following areas:

-We recommend trainees complete a minimum of one HAT in level 1 and two HAT in level 2.
-They are optional for level 3.
-At least one of these should be completed by a supervising consultant.
-This will change when we launch Progress+ in summer 2023.
+For trainees on Progress and CCT'ing before 15 September 2024, we recommend you complete a minimum of one HAT in level 1 and two HAT in level 2; they are optional for level 3.
+At least one HAT should be completed by a supervising consultant.

 HAT assessments primarily link to the following curriculum domains: